tomdale/lambda-packager/README.md

 ### Motivation

 AWS Lambda runs Node.js apps, but you have to provide the `node_modules` directory yourself.
-Compiling on your local machine won't work if your dependencies contain native code that needs to be compiled.
+Building it on your local machine won't work if your dependencies contain native code that needs to be compiled.
+Amazon suggests running an EC2 instance, compiling the dependencies there manually, then copying them back to your machine over SSH.

-Lambda Packager makes deploying Node.js code to AWS Lambda easy, by using Lambda to compile your dependencies.
-Point it at the directory containing your Node.js Lambda function (it must contains a `package.json` file with a list of dependencies), and it will build a zip file of that directory with a `node_modules` directory built using Lambda, ready to deploy.
+Lambda Packager makes deploying Node.js code to AWS Lambda easy, by using Lambda itself to compile your dependencies.

+Just provide Lambda Packager with a directory containing your Lambda function (it must contains a `package.json` file with a list of dependencies), and it will build a zip file of that directory with a Lambda-compatible `node_modules` directory that's ready to deploy.

 ### Usage